The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 That's really what we see in the New Testament.

-Or any thoughts you'd like to toss into the hat here.
+Paula, any thoughts you'd like to toss into the hat here?

-Well, I was gonna say, uh, you're probably uh popular uh speaking guest at uh Baptist uh picnics, I would imagine.
+Well, I was going to say, you're probably a popular speaking guest at Baptist picnics, I would imagine.

 In fact, I may have told Jim this before, but I've mentioned it on air on different shows that I've been on in another network too as well.

-That I kind of missed the days of RBN when I used to I didn't start out with the intent, but I used to go back and forth and really in many cases mock a lot of these Christian callers because there's a heavy, you know, Christian component of RBN listeners, and some of them are are literally uh retarded.
+I kind of missed the days of RBN when I used to, I didn't start out with the intent, but I used to go back and forth and really, in many cases, mock a lot of these Christian callers because there's a heavy, you know, Christian component of RBN listeners.

-I was born a race Catholic, and I I like to joke that we we Catholics even make fun of Christians because you know, because we're kind of a different breed, right?
+I was born and raised Catholic, and I like to joke that we Catholics even make fun of Christians because we're kind of a different breed, right?

-But uh yeah, I've encountered lots and lots of Christians, including in many cases wanting to date some very, you know, Christian women because of many attractive features about them.
+But yeah, I've encountered lots and lots of Christians, including in many cases, wanting to date some very, you know, Christian women because of many attractive features about them.

 I mean, that's what the Romans called it.